"Bayou Bill" Scifres

 These two pieces illustrate how the spongelike pores cover the white meat of the Dryad Saddle cap--view photo here.
 Cut the spongelike pores away and discard them before cutting the white meat into strips for the skillet . . . olive oil is a good cooking agent.

-All columns are copyrighted by Bill Scifres and may not be reproduced in any form without prior permission from the author.
-For reproduction permission and media usage fees, contact: Bill Scifres, 6420 East 116th Street, Fishers, IN 46038, E-mail: billscifres@aol.com
+All columns are copyrighted by Bill Scifres and may not be reproduced in any form without prior permission from the author's family.
+For reproduction permission and media usage fees, contact: Scifres Family, 6420 East 116th Street, Fishers, IN 46038, E-mail: billscifres@aol.com

 Return to beginning of document